AtriSukul1508/Comsys-Hackathon/README.md

 - The same Swin Transformer (`swin_v2_s`) was shared between two input branches.
 - Feature vectors from both branches were compared using the **L1 distance** (absolute difference).
-- The final decision was made using a small decision head:
+- The final decision was made using a small decision head.
-  - Fully Connected Layer → BatchNorm → Dropout → Output Layer (`sigmoid`).

 #### Loss Function